This project is from 2016.

 - Frida Kahlo (1907 – 1954) is one of Mexico’s most popular artist.
 In the game Pedro equips the gotcha gun and throws paint buckets when using this outfit set.

 I modeled and rigged the characters in Maya 2016 and modeled all the environment assets in Blender.
-I’m very able to use Maya when necessary but my personal favorite is Blender.
+I’m able to use Maya when necessary but my personal favorite is Blender.

 This is a scene were El Mariachi is getting the poor innocent Alebrijes drunk to continue the Day of the Dead party without letting Catrina stop him.